aggnostos/seedex-agent/README.md

 # Seedex Agent

-Seedex Agent – one command turns an Ubuntu server into a VPN and proxy server: AmneziaWG, sing-box, and the Link API that the router with [Seedex](https://github.com/aggnostos/seedex-openwrt) pulls its configs from.
-The client configs are native AmneziaWG and sing-box files, so any device with the usual apps can use the same server.
+Seedex Agent: one command turns an Ubuntu server into a VPN and proxy server: WireGuard, AmneziaWG, sing-box, and the Link API that a router running [Seedex](https://github.com/aggnostos/seedex-openwrt) pulls its configs from.
+The client configs are native WireGuard, AmneziaWG, and sing-box files, so any device with the usual apps can use the same server.

 ## Requirements

 - A server running Ubuntu 24.04 with a public IP address and root access.
-- A router running [seedex-openwrt](https://github.com/aggnostos/seedex-openwrt) to pair with, or any device with an AmneziaWG or sing-box app.
+- A router running [seedex-openwrt](https://github.com/aggnostos/seedex-openwrt) to pair with, or any device with a WireGuard, AmneziaWG, or sing-box app.

 ## Installation